morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: you can change `nano` to the text editor of your choice in the above command.

-Copy the below lines and paste them into the above file that you are creating:
+Copy the below lines and paste them into the above file:

 ```
 ACTION=="add", \